 Arkansas slang can be extremely hilarious and informative at the same time.
-You have to be an Arkansan to understand.
+You have to be an Arkansan to understand but I’ll try to explain.

 These Arkansas slang words and phrases don’t feel like slang to Arkansans.
 They are just part of our everyday language.